On the balance of probabilities if you own a flat in Westminster you actually own a long leasehold interest over your property

 | Yorkshire Building Society | 85 years from the date of completion of the mortgage.
 Please ensure that you explain the implications of a short term lease to the borrower. |

-An example of a Lease Extension matter before the tribunal for a Westminster property is Flats 12A & 19, Evelyn Mansions Carlisle Place in June 2009.
+An example of a Lease Extension matter before the tribunal for a Westminster flat is Flats 12A & 19, Evelyn Mansions Carlisle Place in June 2009.
 The Tribunal held that the price to be paid for the new lease of Flat 12A is £168,824, For the other flat the price was set at £169,110 This case was in relation to 2 flats.
-The unexpired lease term was 56 years.
+The remaining number of years on the lease was 56 years.